microsoft/github-copilot-workshops-labs/datalab/README.md

 1. Adapt the transformations to a Medallion data architecture using Github Copilot.
 2. Separate the transformations into Bronze, Silver, and Gold layers.
+3. If Hadoop is available, use **parquet files** in silver and gold layer datasets.

 ### Split Transformation Code